hollandjg/hollandjg.github.io/index.markdown

 title: Home
 ---

-I'm John Gerrard Holland, a British-German research software engineer at [Brown University's Center for Computation and Visualization](https://ccv.brown.edu).
+John G. Holland is a British-German research software engineer at [Brown University's Center for Computation and Visualization](https://ccv.brown.edu).